Buying a Condo in Singapore: The Ultimate Guide

 Regardless of where you choose to live, you should always consider your condo’s proximity to public transit.
 Owning a car in Singapore can be costly and inefficient, thus most residents rely on Singapore’s extensive MRT network to commute.

-So, if you wish to live and work in the city, living near an MRT station is a crucial part of getting around… and will also help maintain your property’s value.
+So, if you wish to live and work in the city, living near an MRT station is a crucial part of getting around.
+It’ll also help maintain your property’s long-term value.

 Central